Does Quizlet Have Spaced Repetition? [Tested 2026]

 Match the tool to the timeframe and the study habit.

-- Pick Quizlet Learn (free) if: next week’s test, you already have the set, you study in one sitting, you don’t mind ads on the free tier.
+- Pick Quizlet Learn if: next week’s test, you already have the set, and a one-off adaptive cram session is enough.

-- Pick Quizlet Plus ($7.99/mo or $35.99/yr) if: you are already paying, offline access matters, you want Memory Score plus Brain Beats, and the lack of a public benchmark doesn’t bother you.
+- Pick Quizlet Plus if: you are already paying, 20 Learn rounds per month is enough, and the lack of a public Memory Score benchmark doesn’t bother you.

 - Pick Anki if: USMLE, MCAT, language fluency, a multi-year exam cycle where a 20 to 30% review reduction compounds into hours of saved study time every week.
 The learning curve is steep; the payoff is durable.
 See our full Anki vs Quizlet comparison.